rt0161/RWE_Wind_prod_anomaly_analysis/README.md

 - fill timestamp gaps for better illustration on data exploration.
 Use Null value for other columns when timestamp gaps encountered. (group by Turbine ID).

 See file : [data clean and check tools](./src/data_checker_clean.py)

+## 2-performance-baseline--anomaly-detection

+The power generation performance based detection is based on 2 columns: "Grd_Prod_Pwr_Avg" and "Grd_Prod_PsblePwr_Avg".
+Which are deam the "Actual power produced to grid" and "expected power from all turbine operation specs and measured wind speeds".
+The detection method calculates a difference of "Grd_Prod_Pwr_Avg" and "Grd_Prod_PsblePwr_Avg" on each turbine through timestamps.
+Then, the logic used to mark the anomaly is as below: employs a two-stage sequential approach:

+1. **Stage 1: Absolute Threshold Check**
+   - Flag records where `|Grd_Prod_Pwr_Avg-Grd_Prod_PsblePwr_Avg| > threshold`

+2. **Stage 2: Cross-Turbine Deviation Check**
+   - For records passing Stage 1, compare against median absolute deviation (MAD) across all turbines at the same timestamp
+   - Flag if deviation exceeds threshold (e.g., 2.5 MAD)